fpgadeveloper/fpga-drive-aximm-pcie/docs/source/supported_ssds.md

 ## Selecting SSDs

-The [FPGA Drive FMC Gen4] is an adapter that has been designed to support PCIe Gen1 to Gen4.
-If you are using an M2 SSD that supports PCIe Gen1,2,3 or 4, then it terms of the physical hardware, it is fully compatible with the FPGA Drive FMC.
+The [FPGA Drive FMC Gen4] and [M.2 M-key Stack FMC] adapters have been designed to support PCIe Gen1 to Gen4.
+If you are using an
+M.2 SSD that supports PCIe Gen1,2,3 or 4, then it terms of the physical hardware, it is fully compatible with our mezzanine cards.
 In reality there are other layers involved that can cause incompatibility or usage issues (eg. the version of PetaLinux used, the version of NVMe built into the SSD, the transceiver settings in the Vivado design, etc).